jalal1/jalal1.github.io/resume.md

 - Create tools to automate repetitive tasks, evaluate implementations, and provide feedback for tool improvements
 - Troubleshoot and identify performance, connectivity and other issues for the applications hosted on Azure platform

-**Logitude World, Software Engineer** \
+**Logitude World, Software Engineer** (2010 - 2013)\
-2010 - 2013 \
-As a startup company, I have worked on the first prototypes to create Logitude Platform using C#, Silverlight, SQL Database and more.
+As a startup company, I have worked on the first prototypes to create Logitude Platform using C#, Silverlight, SQL Database and more

 Some solo projects using C#:
 - XML to Silverlight conversion tool
 - Backup of SQL Azure database
-- Backup of Azure storage files.
+- Backup of Azure storage files